Pretraining Objectives & Paradigms

 print(f"Target: {' '.join(target)}")

-Input: The quick <extra_id_0> jumps over <extra_id_1> dog Target: <extra_id_0> brown fox <extra_id_1> the lazy
+Output: Input: The quick <extra_id_0> jumps over <extra_id_1> dog Target: <extra_id_0> brown fox <extra_id_1> the lazy

-Code Fragment 6.2.2: Simulating T5 span corruption.
+Code Fragment 6.2.5: Simulating T5 span corruption.

 UL2: Mixture of Denoisers

-UL2 (Unified Language Learning, 2022) took the denoising approach further by mixing multiple corruption strategies during pre-training.
+UL2 (Unified Language Learning, 2022) took the denoising approach further by mixing multiple corruption strategies during pretraining.
 It combined three modes: (1) R-denoiser (regular denoising, like T5, with short spans), (2) S-denoiser (sequential denoising, similar to prefix LM, masking a suffix), and (3) X-denoiser (extreme denoising, with long spans and high mask ratios).
 A mode token prepended to each example tells the model which type of denoising to perform.
 This produced a single model that excelled at both understanding and generation tasks.

-4. Prefix Language Modeling
+6.2.4 Prefix Language Modeling

 Prefix LM is a hybrid approach used by models like PaLM and GLM.
 The input is divided into a prefix (which uses bidirectional attention) and a suffix (which uses causal attention).
 The prefix provides full context for encoding the input, while the suffix generates output autoregressively.
 This combines the encoding strength of MLM with the generation capability of CLM.